mauri870/kubectl-renew/README.md

 # kubectl renew

-> NOTE: just use `kubectl rollout restart` instead.
+> NOTE: for kubectl > 1.15 just use `kubectl rollout restart` instead.

 This is a simple kubectl plugin to renew(restart, start fresh) a single pod or all pods in a given deployment/daemonset/rc.